Philips CPAP Breathing Machines Recalled Over Potential Lung Injury

 Sound-reducing Foam Liner May Be to Blame

 The June 2021 voluntary Philips Respironics CPAP and ventilator recall was issued due to a possibility of increased risk of airway contamination or inhalation of particles or chemicals.
 The recall was later upgrade to an FDA Class 1 recall, due to serious risk of injury or death.
-The effects on the user may include lung injury, chemical exposure, and increase in cancer risk.
+The effects on the user may include lung injury, chemical exposure, and an increase in cancer risk.

 Risks of lung injury and cancer are related to polyester-based polyurethane (PE-PUR) foam which is a sound-abatement foam component of certain models of the devices.
 PE-PUR foam may degrade into particles, entering into the device air pathway, to be inhaled or ingested.
 In addition, the foam may also be prone to “off-gas” chemicals which may be toxic.